ur-whitelab/hoomd-tf/README.md

 ```

 where `model_loc` is the directory where the tensorflow model was saved, `nlist` is a hoomd neighbor list object, `r_cut` is the maximum distance for to consider particles as being neighbors, and `force_mode` is a string that indicates how to treat forces.
-A value of `'output'` indicates forces will be output from hoomd and input into the tensorflow model. `'add'` means the forces output from the tensorflow model should be added with whatever forces are computed from hoomd, for example if biasing a simulation. `'ignore'` means the forces will not be modified and are not used the tensorflow model, for example if computing collective variables that do not depend on forces. `'overwrite'` means the forces from the tensorflow model will overwrite the forces from hoomd, for example if the tensorflow model is computing the forces instead.
+A value of `'output'` indicates forces will be output from hoomd and input into the tensorflow model. `'ignore'` means the forces will not be modified and are not used the tensorflow model, for example if computing collective variables that do not depend on forces. `'overwrite'` means the forces from the tensorflow model will overwrite the forces from hoomd, for example if the tensorflow model is computing the forces instead.

 ### Bootstraping Variables